Anxiety Art Therapy Activities: 15 Ways to Feel Calm Now

 Make whatever shapes, marks, and doodles you’d like!

-If you want to learn how to express yourself and feelings through art, check out these super easy 10 Expressive Art Therapy Activities you can try now!
+If you want to learn how to express yourself and feelings through art, check out these super easy 10 Expressive Art Therapy Activities or these 7 Relaxing Yet Simple Zen Doodle Design Ideas you can try now!

 8. CONTINUOUS DRAWING